Hair of the Cat: Production

 Mark Marren produced the storyboards; due to his work frequently being revised by senior crew members like Bob Camp, he opted to be credited under the pseudonym Kirk Field.
-Director Ken Bruce was given the responsibility to direct the episode after it had been animated at Toon-Us-In, contributing to its low quality.
-The episode was produced as part of the series' fourth season, airing instead as part of a Nickelodeon-"commissioned" fifth season.
+Director Ken Bruce was given the responsibility to direct the episode after it had been animated at Toon-Us-In, contributing to its low quality, which became one of the many criticisms of the Games-era episodes.
+The episode was initially produced as part of the series' fourth season, airing instead as part of a Nickelodeon-"commissioned" fifth season.

 Reception

 American journalist Thad Komorowski gave the episode zero out of five stars, calling it "predictable and unfunny".